slanska/flexilite/README.md

 Flexilite can help you as a developer to deal with both major cases mentioned above:
 - make database schema evolution process for developer as easy as possible
+- provide set of functions for typical database operations
 - allow end-users make their own changes in database schema.

 ## Features of Flexilite